-- Unwrap butter, and slice into even medallions (12-14.)
-Store in an air tight container or wrap in plastic wrap and then foil.
-Can be frozen for 2 to 3 months if wrapped tightly.
+- Unwrap butter, and slice into even medallions (12-14 in total).
+Store in an airtight container or wrap in plastic wrap and then foil.
+Can be frozen for 2 to 3 months.

-- If you use salted butter, omit the 1/4 tsp salt.
+- If you use salted butter, omit the ¼ teaspoon salt.